rbeer/nodebb-plugin-smoothshorts/README.md

 ![SmoothShorts on a post link](assets/onPost.png?raw=true "SmoothShorts on a post link") (not all themes have those links; posts are hashed, regardless of used theme)

 The now copied address is of the form `https://yourNodeBB.org/ss/HASH`.
-Visiting it will set some logic in motion, finding the associated post or topic and redirecting accordingly:
+Visiting it will redirect to the associated post or topic:

 ![SmoothShorts resolving a hash](assets/resolving.png?raw=true "SmoothShorts resolving a hash")

-The original address is restored on any next `mousedown` event.
-This way, even if the just replaced and copied link is clicked, the user will be visiting that original.
-(Tested in FireFox 38.05 and Chrome 43.0; [please let me know if your browser doesn't work](https://github.com/rbeer/nodebb-plugin-smoothshorts/issues "")!)

-## Settings
+## Settings (ACP/Plugins/SmoothShorts)

 ###- Modifier key